Ontario Highway 11: Downloading and four-laning Huntsville to Powassan

 According to the Ministry of Transportation's final report, the failure was caused by a fatigue fracture of three steel hanger rods on the northwest side of the bridge.

 Following reconstruction, the bridge resumed service in 2005.
 Each hanger rod was replaced with four cable wires, to provide greater stability in the event of a wire failure.

 On October 30, 2004, another 10 km of four-laning was opened between the south end of the Trout Creek Bypass and north of South River.

 To the south, a 6 km bypass of Emsdale opened the week of October 21, 2005, with a portion of the original Emsdale Bypass (constructed in 1956) remaining as Highway 518.

 This left a 41 km gap remaining to be four-laned; by 2009, construction was underway on 36 km.

 A 7.5 km section from south of Burk's Falls to south of Katrine was four-laned by late 2010, mostly along a new alignment.
 The 17 km Sundridge–South River Bypass opened to traffic on or about September 20, 2011, along a new alignment.

 The final two projects, twinning the Burk's Falls Bypass and a new alignment alongside the existing highway between Burk's Falls and Sundridge, were completed and opened together on August 8, 2012, completing the four laning between Barrie and North Bay.
 Overall, the project between Huntsville and Powassan required "16 new interchanges, 54 new bridges, 1.7 million cubic meters of rock excavation, 10.5 million cubic metres of earth excavation, 4.6 million tonnes of granular material applied and 500,000 tonnes of asphalt."

 Since 2010

-Plans for four-laning Highway 11/17 from the end of the Thunder Bay Expressway northwest to Nipigon, including the Nipigon River Bridge, were first announced in December 1989.
+Plans for four-laning Highway 11/17 from the end of the Thunder Bay Expressway northeast to Nipigon, including the Nipigon River Bridge, were first announced in December 1989.

 The corridor was divided into four segments, and an Environmental Study Report (ESR) was published for each in 1996 or 1997.

 While the MTO designated the corridor—a mix of twinning the existing highway and a new alignment—in 2003, funding wasn't committed to the project until the late 2000s.
 In early-to-mid 2009, the provincial government announced the first of several contracts to expand the highway, starting from the Thunder Bay end.
 Construction on the 4.4 km, $42-million contract began in August 2010, from west of Hodder Avenue to Highway 527.

 The westbound lanes opened the weekend of August 6, 2011;